-Matthew Huxham is a Consultant with CPI’s Energy Finance team.
+Matthew Huxham is a Principal with CPI’s Energy Finance team.
 Prior to joining CPI, Matthew was a lead analyst in the EMEA Utilities team at Moody’s, where he was responsible for credit ratings and research for a portfolio of UK and Irish power, gas and water utilities.
 Before that, Matthew was a senior advisor to the UK Government as it sought to design and implement a major restructuring of the British electricity market to attract new, cheaper capital into renewables and nuclear projects.

 Matthew is a qualified accountant and energy finance specialist with more than 10 years’ experience working in professional services, policy and a range of finance roles on the EMEA region but also covering the US and some large emerging markets.
 He has Master’s degrees from the University of Oxford (in Russian and Linguistics) and from the University College London (in Modern History).